 A clear deviation can be seen, beginning in May, for male deaths aged 15 to 19.
 Female mortality, on the other hand, shows a summer reduction more similar to 2020.

-A similar magnitude of excess is seen in the 20-29 year old age groups, although background rates are higher.
+A similar magnitude of excess is seen in the 20-29 year old age groups compared to 2020, although background (2015-2019) rates are higher.
 Comparing just deaths in males aged 15-19 year olds, there were between 52 and 87 excess deaths (depending on baseline).
 This clear predominance of male deaths could be in keeping with known risks of myocarditis which has a bias to men and boys.
 In 2015-2019 males accounted for 65% of deaths in the 15-19 year age group, rising to 70% in 20-29 year olds.
 If the entire excess had been due just to random variation we would have expected 65% of the excess to have been male.
 However, there were too many male deaths to reach that conclusion.
 There were 21 male deaths in excess of what would be expected with a normal male female ratio (2020 baseline) or 25 male deaths in excess (2015-2019 baseline).